Are you a client who wants to take your freelancer off the Upwork platform?

 - The hourly rate as it appears on the freelancer’s profile.

 That hourly rate is then multiplied by 2,080 hours (the equivalent of a 40-hour workweek multiplied by 52 weeks).
-Which, in my humble opinion, seems more than a bit unfair, especially if the contract only averages a couple of hours per week.
+This, in my humble opinion, seems more than a bit unfair, especially if the contract only averages a couple of hours per week.
 But I suppose that’s a tangent for another day.

 The equation looks something like this: